Xfinity toolbar - how to eliminate browser redirects to xfinity.comcast.net?

 To change your homepage from xfinity.comcast.net to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove xfinity.comcast.net and enter your preferred domain, which will open each time you launch Internet Explorer.

-If you continue to have problems with redirects to xfinity.comcast.net, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the xfinity.comcast.net redirect, reset your Internet Explorer settings to default.

 Reset Google Chrome settings: